shipp02/shipp02.github.io/_posts/2023-05-19-LAUNCH_POST.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_Examples
-title: WE launched a rocket
+title: We launched a rocket

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml